bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 1/README.md

 ### <ins>**Simulator**</ins>
 Simulator is a software tool used for simulating the design to verify the correctness. iverilog is the tool used here.
+Simulator looks for the changes in the values of the input.
+The output of the simulator remains same if there is no change in the input values.

 ### <ins>**Design**</ins>
 Design is the actual verilog code that you want to implement in hardware.